 Over 300,000 children die from malaria every year in Africa, even though malaria is both preventable and curable.
 Malaria is the single biggest killer for children in Africa and children under five years of age are especially vulnerable to this disease as their immune systems are still developing.
 In addition, children who contract malaria continue to suffer from its impact over their entire lifetime.

-Our vision is to eliminate from Zambia.
+Our vision is to eliminate malaria from Zambia.
 Our mission is to reduce malaria deaths to zero in the communities we serve in the next five years.
-Our goal is to reduce the reduce malaria deaths to zero amonsgt beneficiary families and to improve knowledge about malaria and HIV in our communities.
+Our goal is to reduce malaria deaths to zero amongst beneficiary families and to improve knowledge about malaria and HIV.
 We believe that together we can eliminate malaria from Zambia.
 Read more for impact of our malaria prevention program in Zambia.

 Is Malaria still a Problem?
 Globally, there were an estimated 216 million cases of malaria and 445,000 deaths due to malaria in 2016.
 Ninety percent of malaria deaths occur in Sub-Saharan Africa and malaria is the leading cause of death for children under five.
 Over 300,000 children die (a child dies every two minutes) in Africa every year from malaria even though it easily preventable and treatable.
 In addition, malaria is the single biggest drag on Africa’s economy with estimated losses of $12 billion a year (a loss in GDP growth of about 1.3% per year) due to increased healthcare costs, lost ability to work and effects on tourism.
 Ending malaria will have huge health and economic globally.
 Malaria free countries have five times greater economic growth than countries with malaria.
 Each dollar invested in malaria control in Africa, returns $40 in economic growth, contributing to Africa’s prosperity and its prospects as a trading partner.
 The African leaders want investment and not aid.
 Finally, better health and incomes for all will put the world on the path to sustainable development as outlined by the UN’s Sustainable Development goals for 2030.